 I realize this point essentially boils down to "It feels nice!".
 Most people find that when they socialize it can reward them in a way that other activities can't.
 Sure, things like small talk can be tedious, but some really enjoyable, fulfilling social experiences might be:

-- Having a great time hanging around with some buddies and cracking each other up with jokes all afternoon.
+- Having a great time hanging around with some quick-witted buddies and cracking each other up all afternoon.

-- Having a deep, interesting conversation with someone about your values towards raising a family.
+- Having a deep, thought-provoking conversation with someone about your values toward raising a family.

 - Connecting with someone during a discussion of the difficult times you each went through as a teenager.